Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Guess nothing!
 You are a *fine* man, Vemik Sky-Thinker.
 Handsome. *Very* good shape to you, tall red crest and good hard muscles.
 Stronger than Jooyun!
 Smarter too!
 Why be sad because he has read more books?
 You have *half* his years, and already you do so much!"

 ...That was true.
 Maybe Vemik was being jealous.
 The gods didn’t like jealousy.
-And really...Yan was right.
+And really...
+Yan was right.
 He didn’t have anything to be jealous of against anyone, not even Jooyun.
 Being jealous would be an *insult* to everything he’d been Given.

 Feeling better, he nodded, then stood up.
 "Array should be ready, the others will be here soon.
 I think they won’t need long to see things your way."

 Yan just grinned.
 He bounced up to his feet with a push of his tail, nodded, and led the way back down the hill.
 Vemik took a look around again before following.
 They’d go to many other places on this world first before Jooyun and the other Humans were satisfied, but Vemik knew already.

 They were Giving this place, and it was the best thing they could ever do with it.

-___
+---

 **26th day of the first year of freedom**
 **The "Clawhold," above the old-bent-leg tunnels**